 Your chosen registered agent must be located in Arkansas, and they should be willing to sign for any formal communications that require a signature upon delivery.
 The address must be a street address somewhere in Arkansas — P.O. box addresses aren’t sufficient.

-You’ll make the official designation when filing a Certificate of Organization, which is Arkansas’s main LLC formation document.
+To form an LLC in the state of Arkansas, you’ll make the official designation when filing a Certificate of Organization, which is Arkansas’s main LLC formation document.
 An LLC formation service will take care of this if you use one.

 To file a Certificate of Organization with Arkansas, follow these steps: